 6. Remount your Smart Hub: Slide the panel back onto the wall mount and plug it back in.
 Wait a few minutes for it to power back up before trying to interact with it.

 Hopefully a hard restart will get your Smart Hub back up and running.
 If not, it’ll be the first step a support person tells you to take.
-Either way, you need to get your Smart Hub restarted.
+Either way, you should do it.
 For any problems that persist after restarting the Smart Hub, you may still be able to fix it yourself if you can diagnose the issue.

 Diagnosing Your Problem